jjanus12/oad_hol/lab01.md

 ![](images/lab01/img62009.png)

-**Congratulations, you have successfully provisioned and initially configured your Web Server!**
+**Congratulations, you have successfully provisioned and initially configured your first Web Server!**

 ## **STEP 6.3:** Connect to the Compute Instance and Deploy the Application